jansoromeo/labview-DAQ/README.md

 # Overview
 This repo contains labview scripts created at UCSF-Starlab to use with the my-DAQ (NI instruments).
 The goal was to have a means of intrumentation measurement indenpendet of the RC+S system for benchtop signal and algorithm characterization.

 The myDAQ card is configured as analog single-ended channel.
 The measuring probe is then connected on a fixed resistor (1K) where the stimulation current output of the RC+S flows through from cathode (Contact 2) to anode (INS implant case).
-For more information on the benchtop set up, see this [benchtop README](https://github.com/jansoromeo/rcsbench)
+Overview [benchtop setup](https://github.com/jansoromeo/rcsbench).

 The repo is contains 2 functions:
 * `Analog_input_ch1_Continuous.vi`